HarvardURC/LineFollower/build_directions.md

         - Vout = (R1/[R1 + R2]) * Vin.
 R1 = 3.3KOhm, R2 = 1.7KOhm should work.
     - Motor driver to teensy and motor
     - Battery power supply to rails
+    - Teensy powered from batteries - need to add voltage divider since batteries will supply 6V and teensy is regulated for up to 5V.
     - Sensor has 5v output - use voltage divider (resistors) to drop this to 3.3v for the teensy.
     - Circuit schematic below
 - Mount sensors